wp-plugins/reduce-bounce-rate/readme.txt

 = How do I know it is working? =

-Check you page source for a line that ends with: /wp-content/plugins/reduce-bounce-rate/js/gajs.js'></script>
+Check you page source for a line that ends with: /wp-content/plugins/reduce-bounce-rate/js/gajs.js'></script> or when you use analytics.js for /wp-content/plugins/reduce-bounce-rate/js/analyticsjs.js'></script>

 By default, the script will be added to the bottom of your website.
 If this line is not there, your theme might not have wp_footer() in the footer.php.